 Health and Medical, Pharmaceutical M&A

-- The CAK authorized the acquisition of 54.23% of AAR Health Care Holdings by Hospital Holdings Investments.
+The CAK authorized the acquisition of 54.23% of AAR Health Care Holdings by Hospital Holdings Investments.
 In addition to constructing a hospital, the acquirer is targeting equity investments in clinics and hospital chains across East Africa.
 The target operates 21 primary outpatient healthcare clinics in Kenya.

 Logistics, Engineering, & Manufacturing M&A

-- The CAK authorized the proposed acquisition of the plastic manufacturing business of Metro Plastics (Kenya) by Metro Concepts East Africa on condition that the acquirer absorbs at least ninety employees.
+The CAK authorized the proposed acquisition of the plastic manufacturing business of Metro Plastics (Kenya) by Metro Concepts East Africa on condition that the acquirer absorbs at least ninety employees.
 Metro Concepts East Africa, a company incorporated in Kenya, is ultimately owned by Ascent Rift Valley Fund, a private equity Fund incorporated in Mauritius, with minority control in investments across East Africa.

 Real Estate, Tourism, & Supermarkets M&A